FUMBBLPlus/boardball/mod/README.txt

 7. Right click on the selected file and you should be able to open it with Boardball by choosing "Open With" entry of the context menu.

+Note that the common FFB client remains the default application/option to play and spectate.

 Update
 ------